Neighborhood Info Without The Neighborhood Drama. Learn more

 Andersen Windows and Doors is one of our top-rated providers for its high-quality window and door products, installation, and customer service.
 Its warranty on the popular 400 and 200 series patio doors with shades and blinds in insulated glass includes 10 years of warranty coverage for defects related to materials, manufacturing, and workmanship from the purchase date.
 In the case of glass, shade, or blind failure, Andersen provides a replacement or factory-authorized repair.

-In contrast, I found that Pella — another popular patio door manufacturer — offers a transferable 10-year limited warranty on non-glass materials, workmanship, and laminated glass but only five years of coverage on the blinds and shades.
+In contrast, I found that Pella—another popular patio door manufacturer—offers a transferable 10-year limited warranty on non-glass materials, workmanship, and laminated glass but only five years of coverage on blinds and shades.

 These are two examples of relatively standard warranties on sliding patio doors.
-Overall, I recommend looking for sliding patio doors with at least 10 years of warranty coverage and opting for professional installation so you are protected with a labor warranty should anything fail due to improper installation.
+Overall, I recommend looking for sliding patio doors with at least 10 years of warranty coverage and opting for professional installation, so your windows are protected with a labor warranty should anything fail due to improper installation.

 Is Sliding Patio Door Installation Worth It?

-Sliding patio doors offer a wealth of benefits, from natural light, easy access to the outdoors, and a modern look and feel to the home — all of which can increase your enjoyment of your home and its resale value.
+Sliding patio doors offer a wealth of benefits, from natural light, easy access to the outdoors, and a modern look and feel—all of which can increase your enjoyment of your home and its resale value.
 With the many available door types and frame materials, you can shop for a sliding patio door that fits your budget, home’s aesthetic, and energy efficiency needs.

-When shopping for your new sliding glass door, I recommend looking into what frame materials best suit your climate and ENERGY STAR-rated doors so you save money with a rebate of up to $500 on your federal taxes.
-For example, aluminum frames are not recommended for hot climates because the frame may warp in extreme heat, but aluminum is a durable, energy-efficient material in colder climates.
+When shopping for your new sliding glass door, I recommend looking into what frame materials best suit your climate and choosing ENERGY STAR-rated doors so you can save money with a rebate of up to $500 on your federal taxes.
+For example, aluminum frames are not recommended for hot climates because they may warp in extreme heat, but aluminum is a durable, energy-efficient material in colder climates.

 Ready to start your research?
 Gather multiple free quotes from the top-rated door manufacturers in your area.